jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 * **Durability**: once a tx is committed, it stays, event if the system crashes.

 **CAP theorem**: We can have only 2 of the 3: Consistency, Availability and Partition tolerance.
-With enhanced progress CAP is becoming weaker, but still applies.
+With enhanced progress, CAP is becoming weaker, but still applies.
 A is really looking at single point of failure when something going down.
-So MongoDB for example may loose A for a few seconds maximum (find a new primary leader), which may be fine.
+MongoDB for example may loose A for a few seconds maximum (find a new primary leader), which may be fine.

 * AC: is supported by classical DBs like mySQL
 * AP: Cassandra: C is lost because of the time to replicate
-* CP: Mongodb, HBASE, dynamoDB
+* CP: Mongodb, HBASE, dynamoDB: strong consisten read reques, it returns a response with the most up-to-date data that reflects updates by all prior related write operations to which DynamoDB returned a successful response, so network delay or outage does no guaranty A.

 Single-master designs favor consistency and partition tolerance.
 ## Caching